harvester/docs/docs/host/host.md

 - The cluster has three control plane nodes and one or more worker nodes.

   When you remove a control plane node, a worker node will be promoted to control plane node.
 Harvester v1.3.0 allows you to assign a role to each node that joins a cluster.
 In earlier Harvester versions, worker nodes were randomly selected for promotion.
-If you prefer to promote specific nodes, see [document](https://fix.me).
+If you prefer to promote specific nodes, please see [Role Management](./host.md#role-management) and [Harvester Configuration](../install/harvester-configuration.md#installrole) for more information.

 - The cluster has three control plane nodes and no worker nodes.